SoftSysGhidra/main/SoftSysGhidra/exercise1.md

 The goal of this exercise is to explore some of the limitations of Ghidra with recognizing variable types and function return types.

-1) Read through *Think Reverse Engineering* to install Ghidra, become familiar with the layout of Ghidra, and get a sense of some the limitations of decompilers.
+1) Read through *Reverse Engineering with Ghidra* to install Ghidra, become familiar with the layout of Ghidra, and get a sense of some the limitations of decompilers.

 2) Run `gcc trouble_with_types.c -o trouble_with_types` to get the executable file.